syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/docs.en.md

 !! **Important note**
 !!
 Since the authentication service is centralised, the credentials created have access to SEOS/S3 in all regions.
 !!
 Access to a specific region is gained by defining different storage backend URLs.
+!!
+The credentials can also be used "backwards" to create a token for the user owning the credentials, thus with the access/secret key pair it is possible to gain access to OpenStack resources.

 ## Clients